schultzm/havic/README.md

 _What is the minimum number of sequences that can be analysed using_ `havic`_?_

 The answer is 3.
-To obtain context sequences for the query sample/s, go to NCBI's GenBank or RIVM's HAVNET.
+To obtain context sequences for the query sample/s, go to NCBI's GenBank or RIVM's HAVNet.
 It is recommended to use [entrez e-utils](https://www.ncbi.nlm.nih.gov/books/NBK179288/) for obtaining large numbers of sequences and associated metadata.

 ## Glossary